kamal-teja/indian-meal-planner/README.md

-# 🍽️ Indian Meal Planner App
+# 🍽️ Nourish - Meal Planner App

-A beautiful, modern meal planning application focused on Indian cuisine with shopping list functionality and MongoDB persistence.
+A beautiful, modern meal planning application focused on healthy cuisine with shopping list functionality and MongoDB persistence.

 ## 🆕 What's New - Backend Migration to Go!